-Project Delivery and Approach
+Project Delivery and Approach 40 points

-Conceptual Roadway Plans
+Conceptual Roadway Plans 10 points

-Conceptual MOT Plans
+Conceptual MOT Plans 20 points

-40 points

-10 points

-20 points

-Click here to enter text.
-Conceptual Bridge Plans points
+Conceptual Bridge Plans 30 points

-Required Forms Pass/Fail Total Available 100 points
+Required Forms Total Available

+Pass/Fail 100 points

 Each member of the Committee will examine each Proposal in detail to measure its contents against the evaluation factors and assign a score to each factor.
 The Committee will then meet and formulate its collective conclusions.
 The Committee must discuss significant variations in evaluator's scores or assessments of technical merit and resolve discrepancies or fully explain them.
 The Committee will assign the final score for each Technical Proposal by consensus.